brillout/react-streaming/README.md

 React 18's new SSR streaming architecture unlocks many capabilities:

 - Easily fetch data for SSR apps.
 - Fundamentally improved mobile performance.
 (Mobile users can progressively load the page as data is fetched, before even a single line of JavaScript is loaded.
-Especially important for users with a low-end device and users with a poor internet connection.)
+Especially important for users with a low-end device and poor internet connection.)
 - Progressive Hydration.
 (Page is interactive before even the page has finished loading.)

 Problem: the current React 18 Streaming architecture is low-level and difficult to use.